josephceth/enterprise-basics/README.md

 ### Azure App Configuration

-- `getAzureConfigValue`: Retrieves configuration values from Azure App Configuration with fallback to environment-specific labels.
+- `getAzureConfigValue`: Retrieves configuration values from Azure App Configuration.
+All parameters (key, label, and endpoint) are required.
+Used for retrieving endpoints, API keys, and other configuration values.

 ### Azure Storage